lingui/js-lingui/docs/tutorials/cli.rst

 Extracting messages
 ===================

 We're going to use an app we built in a previous tutorial.
-The ::`extract` command looks for messages in the source files and extracts them::
+The :cli:`extract` command looks for messages in the source files and extracts them::

    lingui extract